52binge/52binge.blog.source/_posts/data-analysis/ana.md

 ---
-title: Data Analyst Survey at Singapore
+title: Survey of Data Analyst
 date: 2021-02-17 18:28:21
 categories: data-analysis
 tags: data-analysis
 ---

-Apply online
+Job survey of data analysts in Singapore

 <!-- more -->